 Elton John almost didn’t make it to the ’80s.

-30 Years Ago: Beastie Boys Rhyme and Steal Led Zeppelin Samples on ‘Licensed to Ill’
+That Time Beastie Boys Stole Led Zeppelin Samples for ‘Licensed to Ill’

 Beastie Boys became unlikely trailblazers in 1986.